swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 you will have created a new command `my_smallest` that will be available in any directory.

+Want to know how to make *color* your terminal?

+    alias ls='ls -G'

 # Startup Scripts

-Alas, none of those changes to variables or aliases will be there when you logout and come back.
+Alas, none of those changes to variables or aliases will be there *when you logout and come back*.
 Thankfully, we can turn to a script to make that happen.
-The most common script is one that is invoked every time you login.
+The most common script is one that is already invoked every time you login (if it already exists).
 When using the bash shell it is called the `.bashrc` file.

 (On a Mac, it's called `.bash_profile`.
 Actually, the truth is a bit more complicated; see [this discussion](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html).)

-Go to your home directory and open the `.bashrc` file (on a Mac, use `.bash_profile` instead of `.bashrc`):
+Go to your home directory and open the `.bashrc` file (on a Mac, use `.bash_profile`, which you'll have to create the first time):

     nano .bashrc